altayaydemir/altay-dot-wtf/data/articles/dear-state.md

   - typescript
 ---

-Is managing UI state is hard, or we make it hard for ourselves by not paying attention?
+Is managing the UI state is hard, or we make it hard for ourselves by not paying attention?

 How do we do that? 🤔